Your details have been received

 The warm climate of Thailand, beautiful diverse scenery and affordability make it ideal for family holiday destinations.
 With cities, national parks and a host of idyllic tropical islands to choose from, it’s easy to see why Thailand remains at the top of the list when it comes to a family holiday destination.
 Not to mention cheap delicious Thai food, easy transportation and accessibility, and colourful culture, adults and children will be amazed at all the things they can see and do in the “land of smiles.”
 Thailand family resorts and family-friendly hotels are plentiful with the convenience of kids’ clubs and babysitting services.
 To take the stress out of planning, there are many Thailand family holiday packages available so you can just relax and enjoy the customised itinerary, sights and activities.

-There are many places to visit in Thailand with family but many families like to choose a tropical island paradise for their vacation.
+There are many places to visit in Thailand with your family but many families like to choose a tropical island paradise for their vacation.
+Here we can recommend the best family resorts in Thailand for your choice.

-Koh Samui: Koh Samui, the largest island in the Gulf of Thailand is popular with all types of travellers because of its laid back atmosphere and calm clear-water beaches.
-Many resorts in Koh Samui are child-friendly with facilities available such as babysitting, designated children’s playgrounds, pools and daily kids clubs, plus it’s very easy to get to by a short flight from Bangkok, making it a good Thailand holiday destination for families.
+Koh Samui: Koh Samui, the largest island in the Gulf of Thailand is popular with all types of travellers because of its laid back atmosphere and calm clear-water pristine beaches.
+Many resorts in Koh Samui are child-friendly with facilities available such as babysitting and childcare services, designated kids playground with a mini water slide, swimming pools and daily kids clubs, other facilities or activities for older children like a tennis court or cooking lessons, plus it’s very easy to get to by a short flight from Bangkok, making it a good Thailand holiday destination for families.

-Krabi: Although Krabi is a province on the mainland, its strategic location makes it an excellent destination for a family seaside holiday and the perfect getaway to go island hopping.
-Only a short boat trip away, families can visit nearby amazing islands such as Koh Lanta and the Phi Phi islands or discover Krabi’s magnificent Railay peninsula which can only be reached by a 10-minute boat ride.
-Railay is composed of four different beaches, all stunning and has some of the best rock climbing spots in Thailand.
+Although Krabi is a province on the mainland, its strategic location on the shore of the Andaman Sea makes it an excellent destination for luxury holidays, or a family seaside holiday and the perfect getaway for island hopping.
+The whole family can visit nearby amazing islands only short boat trips away such as Koh Lanta and the Phi Phi islands or discover Krabi’s magnificent Railay peninsula which can only be reached by a 10-minute boat ride.
+Railay is composed of four different beaches – Ao Phra Nang, Railay West aka Railay Beach, Railay East and Ton Sai – all stunning and has some of the best rock climbing spots in Thailand.

-Koh Lanta: Koh Lanta is like Phuket but without shopping malls and waterparks.
-It’s a small island with stunning uncrowded beaches, a historic town, a national park, waterfalls, and jungles.
+Koh Lanta: Koh Lanta is like Phuket, an island on the Andaman Sea but without shopping malls and waterparks.
+It’s a small island with stunning uncrowded beaches dotted with palm trees that give you a choice of a beach resort to stay in (you could even chance upon a secluded beach), a historic town, a national park, waterfalls, and jungles.
 It is nearby many other small islands and is a great base from which to go island-hopping.
-Both parents and kids will enjoy the lively Long beach which is the largest and busiest place on the island.
+Both parents and kids, all the family, will enjoy the lively Long beach which is the largest and busiest place on the island.
 The water is very swimmable and there’s lots of activity happening on and around the beach.
 Older kids can enjoy water sports, hiking, kayaking, and beach sports.
 The Four Island day tour with snorkelling at Koh Rok and visiting Emerald Cave and its remarkable iridescent green lagoon is another family favourite activity.
+Hotels with a kids club allow parents some alone time too!

-Hua Hin: a few hours south of Bangkok, is perfect for family beach holidays.
-This charming seaside town is mellow and a good option for chilling out in one of the many beach resorts or private villas and wandering the night bazaars in the evenings for some souvenir shopping and cheap eats.
-There are some great day trip options and the two water parks in the region are world-class for hours of entertainment.
+Hua Hin: a few hours south of Bangkok, is perfect for family beach holidays, where hotel accommodations include a kids club among their amenities.
+This charming seaside town is mellow and a good option for chilling out in one of the many beach resorts with private balconies or private villas with tropical gardens and wandering the night bazaars in the evenings for some souvenir shopping and cheap eats.
+You could chance across a private beach in some secluded spots.
+There are some great day trip options and the two water parks in the region are world-class for hours of entertainment for the entire family.

 Bangkok: Bangkok has loads of fun activities for kids to do as part of their family holidays.
 Spend days at places like Dream World, Safari World and SEA LIFE Ocean World Bangkok, Children’s Discovery Museum, Museum of Siam, Kidzania and Imaginia Playground.
 Bangkok also has the best array of Thai street food in the country, floating markets and huge multi-level shopping malls to spend hours gallivanting about and shopping until your drop.
 A visit to Bangkok is not complete without the chance to experience its museums and temples and the Grand Palace itself.